Sean Connery as James Bond, British secret agent

 Easily imitated, but not quite as easily pulled off, Bond looks very sporting and cool in the warm Bahamian climate.

-- White short-sleeve sport shirt with blue butcher’s stripe, camp collar, breast pocket, and short side vents
+- White and slate blue-striped short-sleeve sport shirt with camp collar, breast pocket, and short side vents

-- Cream linen flat front trousers with plain-hemmed bottoms
+- Cream linen flat front trousers with plain-hemmed, side-vented bottoms

 - Brown leather three-strap sandals